 I often choose books that are already on my shelf.
 These books come and go, the result of a loose network of friends and family who trade and circulate whatever is on their own shelves.
 I also like borrowing books from the library, especially for my Kindle because it’s so convenient!

 Follow this link to my Top 25 All-Time Favorites.

 I try to see the best in everything I read.
 Just because I don’t like something, doesn’t mean it isn’t good.
 I think it’s important to understand and respect the genre.
 See its purpose.
 If a book is written to entertain, embrace it for that.
 If it’s to escape, then expect fantasy, not reality.

-My reviews have a lot of three-bookmark ratings.
-Three bookmarks means I liked the book.
+My reviews have a lot of three-star ratings.
+Three stars means I liked the book.
 My pet peeve is to see an online review with thousands of five-star ratings.
 How can you distinguish the good books from the great books and ultimately from the best books ever written if everything gets five stars?

-So if you can live with that system (click here for the details), check out what I’ve read and leave a comment.
+So if you can live with that system (click here for a detailed explanation), check out what I’ve read and leave a comment.
 Tell me what you’re reading!

 Thanks for visiting – come back soon!

 106 thoughts on “About: Read this, not that!”